almondnguyen/android_device_samsung_grandppltedx/README.md

 # Device Tree for Samsung Galaxy J2 Prime

 -----
-CURRENTLY NOT WORKING:
+CURRENTLY NOT WORKING / BUGGY:
-* BUILD
-* BOOT
+* Most of the device functions do not work

 DEVELOPMENT IN PROGRESS, MAY EAT YOUR CAT.